LouisDesdoigts/dLux/docs/tutorials/howtos/custom_apertures.md

 ## Overview

-Designed to be inference engine, dLux provides a large amount of flexibilty for aperture creation.
+Designed to be an inference engine, dLux provides a large amount of flexibilty for aperture creation.
 There are two main components, the coordinates and the shapes.
-Each aperture shape is calcaulted on a set of coordinates, which can can be transformed arbitrarily _before_ the shape is calculated. dLux implements four affine transformations, translation, rotation, compression, and shearing, however, users can implement their own transformations as well.
+Each aperture shape is calculated on a set of coordinates, which can can be transformed arbitrarily _before_ the shape is calculated. dLux implements four affine transformations, translation, rotation, compression, and shearing, however, users can implement their own transformations as well.

-Lets start by looking at the tools available for creating _static_ apertures, ie ones that are calcaulted as an array of transmission values once and don't change througout optimisation.
+Let's start by looking at the tools available for creating _static_ apertures, ie ones that are calculated as an array of transmission values once and don't change throughout optimisation.

 ## HST-like Aperture